asimokby/Turkish-GEC/README.md

 # Turkish-GEC

-This repository contains all the related artifacts (models, datasets, code) of the currently under review paper: [**Organic Data-Driven Approach for Turkish Grammatical Error Correction and LLMs**](https://arxiv.org/abs/2405.15320)
+This repository contains all the related artifacts (models, datasets, code) of the paper [**Organic Data-Driven Approach for Turkish Grammatical Error Correction and LLMs**](https://arxiv.org/abs/2405.15320)

 ## Datasets